zuhlke/engineering-posts/drafts/api-first-part-2.md

 ---

 The API-first approach prioritizes APIs over code and puts them at the beginning of the software development process.
-In our previous article we looked at the idea behind API-first development and some first example.
+Our previous article looked at the idea behind API-first development and some first examples.
-In this article series we will focus on how [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)'s new multiple specification files feature let us organize our APIs.
+This article will focus on how [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)'s new multiple specification files feature lets us organize our APIs.

 > Note: Release 7.0.1 that will fix [issue 16419](https://github.com/OpenAPITools/openapi-generator/issues/16419) is expected to be released later this year.
-Until then multiple specification files are only supported by the CLI version.
+Until then, multiple specification files are only supported by the CLI version.

 ### Multiple specifications